pivotal-cf/pivotal-ui/CONTRIBUTING.md

 1. Navigate to http://localhost:8001/

-**Note**: After running `gulp sandbox`, copy any images used by the CSS into your 'sandbox/build' directory.
+**Note**: After running `./node_modules/.bin/gulp sandbox`, copy any images used by the CSS into your 'sandbox/build' directory.

 ### Styleguide

 1. `./update_styleguide.sh`
 1. `cd styleguide`
-1. `gulp dev`
+1. `./node_modules/.bin/gulp dev`
 1. Navigate to [http://localhost:8000](http://localhost:8000)

 **Note**: If you update components, you must rebuild them in the library (`update_styleguide.sh`) and then reinstall the node_modules in the styleguide.
 A simple `npm install` probably will not be good enough to get the new changes.

-**Note**: If you add any new image or font assets to any CSS packages, you will need to rerun `gulp dev` to see those additions.
+**Note**: If you add any new image or font assets to any CSS packages, you will need to rerun `./node_modules/.bin/gulp dev` to see those additions.

 ## Testing

 1. `cd library`
-1. Run tests in terminal: `gulp ci`
+1. Run tests in terminal: `./node_modules/.bin/gulp ci`
-1. Run tests in browser: `gulp jasmine-react` and navigate to [http://localhost:8888](http://localhost:8888)
+1. Run tests in browser: `./node_modules/.bin/gulp jasmine-react` and navigate to [http://localhost:8888](http://localhost:8888)

 #### Visual-diff regression testing